Skip to Content

 What Type Of Oats Should I Use?

-I like to use old-fashioned rolled oats, not quick-cooking oats.
-Regular old-fashioned oats will give you a chewier texture and help the cookies remain moist while quick-cooking oats tend to make the cookies hard and drier.
+I use old fashioned rolled oats, not quick cooking oats.
+Regular old fashioned oats will give you a chewier texture and will help the cookies remain moist.
+The quick cooking oats tend to make the cookies hard and drier.

 Do I Need To Pulse The Oats?

-It is not necessary.
-Technically, no, you don’t.
-I’ve made them both ways, and I find that the difference is that the pulsed oats provide a more compact texture to the cookies when baked.
-If you don’t pulse them, you’ll see more of a whole oat once the cookies are baked and taste the texture when you bite into them.
-If you want to skip this step, no worries—the cookies will still taste and look fantastic!
+Technically, no you don’t.
+I’ve made them both ways and I find that the difference is that the pulsed oats provide a more compact texture to the cookies when baked.
+If you don’t pulse them, you’ll see more of a whole oat once the cookies are baked as well as taste that in the texture when you bite into them.
+If you want to skip this step, no worries – the cookies will still taste and look amazing!

 Mix-Ins

-Have fun adding additional ingredients if you choose.
-Here are a few ideas you can add individually or combine to personalize them to your tastes: chocolate chips, cinnamon chips, white chocolate chips, butterscotch chips, raisins, dried cranberries, chopped walnuts, or pecans.
+These cookies are perfect for mixing in additional ingredients.
+Here are a few ideas that you can add in individually or add a few together to personalize them to your tastes: chocolate chips, cinnamon chips, white chocolate chips, butterscotch chips, raisins, dried cranberries, chopped walnuts or pecans.

 How To Ice The Cookies

-The cookies should be completely cool before topping them with the confectioner’s sugar glaze.
-Make the glaze, take a cookie, and dip the top of it into the glaze.
-Set the cookie on parchment paper to let the glaze set, and continue with the remaining cookies.
-Another technique is to spoon the icing over each cookie top, which works well if the glaze is thick and you want a denser frosting level on the top of each cookie.
-Either way, be sure to let the glaze wholly set before serving.
+Let the cookies cool completely before topping them with the confectioner’s sugar glaze.
+Make the glaze and then take a cookie and dip the top of it into the glaze.
+Set the cookie on parchment paper to let the glaze set and continue with the remaining cookies.
+Another technique is to spoon the icing over each cookie top, which works well if the glaze is thick and you’re wanting a thicker level of frosting on the top of each cookie.
+Either way, be sure and let the glaze completely set before serving.

 Are These Old Fashioned Iced Oatmeal Cookies Freezer Friendly?

 Yes!
-I like to make these cookies for the holidays.
 Baked and cooled cookies, with or without the iced frosting, can be frozen in an airtight container or freezer bag for up to 3 months.
-For best results, separate each cookie with wax or parchment paper so they won’t stick together when frozen.
+For best results, separate each cookie with wax paper or parchment paper so that they won’t stick together when frozen.
 Thaw on the countertop before serving.

 Storage

-Iced Oatmeal Cookies can be stored in an airtight container on the counter for up to 5 days.
-You can freeze them for up to 3 months in a freezer-safe container, separating each cookie with wax or parchment paper.
+Store cookies in an airtight container on the counter for up to 5 days.
+You can also freeze them for up to 3 months in a freezer-safe container with each cookie separated with wax or parchment paper.
 Thaw on the counter before serving.

 Copycat Oatmeal Cream Pies